nodejs/TSC/README.md

-# The Node.js Foundation Technical Steering Committee
+# The Node.js Technical Steering Committee

-The Node.js Foundation Technical Steering Committee (TSC) is the technical governing body of the Node.js Foundation.
+The Node.js Technical Steering Committee (TSC) is the technical governing body of Node.js.
 It is described in the [TSC Charter][].

 ## TSC Scope